abdk-consulting/abdk-libraries-solidity/ABDKMath64x64.md

     function exp_2 (int128 x) internal pure returns (int128)

-Raise 2 to the power of a signed 64.64 fixed point number, i.e. calculate `2^x` and return the result as a signed 64.64 fixed point number.
+Raise 2 to the power of a signed 64.64 fixed point number, i.e. calculate `2^x`, and return the result as a signed 64.64 fixed point number.

     function exp (int128 x) internal pure returns (int128)

-Exponentiate a signed 64.64 fixed point number, i.e. `e^x` and return the result as a signed 64.64 fixed point number.
+Exponentiate a signed 64.64 fixed point number, i.e. calculate `e^x`, and return the result as a signed 64.64 fixed point number.

 Conversions
 -----------